Project-MONAI/monai-deploy-app-sdk/CONTRIBUTING.md

 ### Reviewing pull requests

-At least one contributor of the project need to approve a pull request.
+At least one contributor of the project needs to approve a pull request.

 ## Admin tasks